ReproNim/HowWouldReproNim/vol01/localcontainer.rst

 that your container should be under content management, and you should run your processing in a way that manages the output.
 More specifically, this means that we should put the image file under `DataLad <https://www.datalad.org/>`_ control, put the container under DataLad control, and run the container on the data using :command:`dataLad run <container>`’.

-In Practive, the gory details...
+In Practice, the gory details...
 """"""""""""""""""""""""""""""""

 OK, let’s do this!